annefried/swan/README.md

     * User: postgres
     * Password: postgres (This is just for mutual development settings)
     * Port: 5432
-    * Create a database named "DiscAnno"
+    * Create a database named "discanno"
+    * If your postgres admin user is different from postgres, grant permission to postgres user on discanno database:
+    ````grant all privileges on database tempannot to postgres;````

 >**Important**: If you choose another version than 9.3, then put the corresponding JDBC driver in the glassfish4/glassfish/lib folder: https://jdbc.postgresql.org/download.html.
 Before you deploy the application.
 If GlassFish is not able to create a connection to the database before you deploy the WebApp you will probably cause a bug in GlassFish named "invalid resource: cannot find jdbc/DiscAnno__pm"!